Hide Is Evil [Tokyo Ghoul Theory]

 Hide as a tragic character

 Then, when Hide tracked Jason, he may have told CCG without his superior's permission as a way to save Kaneki, but that was the most he could do.
 He isn't allowed to pry into that matter any more than that.
-Unfortunately, there are no argument to support this claim.
+Unfortunately, there are no arguments to support this claim.
 Also, when he talked to Kaneki before the fight with Arima, Hide may have really wanted to save Kaneki, but there is no proof for this either.
 It might as well been part of the plan which Hide had to follow, as we can see that he was really distressed and concerned as he said that.
-He may have injected something into Kaneki as ordered by the unknown ghoul, so he would be able to fight Arima and win.

 If you read my other theory about Hide being alive and hiding as the ghoul Scarecrow, it could be connected to this.
 Read the theory here.
 As a ghoul's informant, he would have to have a ghoul mask and identity.
 We can also see that Scarecrow participates in a number of undercover missions, such as operating on computers in the control room, going to Rue Island for some reason, and saving Amon from Kanou.
 Those may all have been missions given to him by the unknown ghoul for the sake of destroying other organizations and ghouls.
 Also, note that the newly introduced characters were almost always characters we knew from before: Floppy was Amon, Owl was Takizawa, Furuta was Souta etc.